hedmana/chess/README.md

 ./chess
 ```

-So, after making sure all dependencies are installed, the program is run by executing:
+So, after making sure all dependencies are installed, the game can be run by executing:
 ```
 ./install.sh
 ```

-in the project root directory.

 **NOTE!** If ure using WSL you'll have to setup an XServer to run a GUI application.
 Here's a quick guide on how to do just that: https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps